 As an Amazon Associate I earn from qualifying purchases.

-Pie crusts oozed butter onto the floor of my oven, just about setting the oven on fire.
+I have had many pie failures.
+Pie crusts oozed butter onto the floor of my oven, almost setting the oven on fire.
 There were greasy pie crusts that looked so wrong.
 So, so wrong.
 There was a pie that literally seemed to refuse to bake, so after over an hour and a half, I set the oven to broil.
 In case you are wondering, that pie almost caught fire and was scorched beyond repair.

 The recipe is straightforward.
 Dare I say easy?
 Case in point, I made the dough for this pie in the food processor, like I lazily like to do.
 It takes minutes, literally.
 And when I was done pulsing in the water, I broke all the rules.
 I hit the “ON” button on the food processor and I let that sucker run until the dough clumped into a ball.
 You would think I’d ruined it.
 Nope.
 It was fine.
 See, my recipe can survive “over” mixing in the food processor.
 It’s fine.
 It’s crisp, flaky enough.

-I used my “over-processed” dough to make this apple butter pie.
-It’s a pie I’ve been dreaming of for years.
-I wanted to see if one could use apple butter in place of pumpkin purée to make the apple version of pumpkin pie.
-And the verdict is a huge YES!
+I used the all-butter pie dough to make this apple butter pie.
+Turns out that you can use apple butter in place of pumpkin purée or canned pumpkin to make the apple version of pumpkin pie.
 This recipe yields a creamy, apple-flavoured filling with a texture much like that of pumpkin pie.
 It’s soft, creamy, with a really buttery flavour.
+This apple butter pie is a great alternative to traditional pumpkin pie.

 Remember to read the label of your apple butter and to choose wisely.
 I didn’t use an apple butter that is apple sauce mixed with butter.
 The apple butter for this recipe is 100% apples cooked down to a mahogany, buttery, molasses-flavoured apple spread.
 Sometimes there may be a little apple juice on the ingredient label and that’s fine.